 The second theme is quality.
 The source, origin and production of our food are important to reap the greatest effects of health and enjoyment.
 There’s too much data showing the negative effects of pesticides and herbicides to our health.
 That’s why I strongly recommend the consumption of organically grown foods.
 If you can’t access organic produce, at least look for products that look good and smell good.
 And always wash your fruits and veggies!

-While washing fruits and vegetables with a towel and clean water is more effective than not washing produce, learn a few more food washing tips.
+Washing fruits and vegetables with a towel and clean water is more effective than not washing produce at all.
+Click the link below to learn a few more food washing tips.